bhattgauravNIT/DSA/Data Structures/Tree/Theory/Tree.md

 Descendants: Descendants is termed as all the nodes which lie in the subtree with this node as the root.
                 Ex: if we want to get Descendants of 20 , so it will be all the nodes in the subtree which has 20 as the root.
                 So Descendants of 20 are 40 and 50.
+                eX: Descendants of 10 is everything below it.

 Ancestors: So 40 is the child of 20 and 20 is the child of 10 so ultimately 40 is the grandchild of 10.
 Such hierarchical format
            is termed as Ancestors.